Presiding Bishop Michael Curry to visit diocese April 6-8, 2017

 Map to University Christian Church

-UPDATES: this story was updated to include details of Friday, April 7 activities and Thursday, April 6 activities.
+UPDATES: this story was updated to include details of Friday, April 7 activities and Thursday, April 6 activities, and to add more detail about Saturday’s Eucharist.